davidvdev/responsive-web-design-exercise/README.md

 We could also just modify the classes we already have by wrapping them in media queries, but that's less flexible, and way more repetitive.

+> Note: we're using max-width here instead of the min-width examples that bootstrap has.

 ```css
 @media (max-width: 576px) {
   .small-100 {